History of Slovakia in Timeline

 September 1939: Invasion of Poland

-1939: Establishment of the First Slovak Republic
+1939: Establishment of the first Slovak Republic

-November 1940: Slovakia Joins the Axis
+November 1940: Slovakia joined the Axis

-1940: Joining the Axis Powers
+1940: Slovakia joined the Axis

 In 1940, Slovakia joined the Axis powers when its leaders signed the Tripartite Pact.